mxwater/my-portfolio/README.md

 📄 Features
-Responsive design (works on desktop, tablet, and mobiles), Project showcase with live links and code repositories, About Me section
+Responsive design (works on desktop, tablet, and mobiles), Project showcase with live links and code repositories, About Me section,
-Contact form or links to social media
+Contact form or links to social media.

 📬 Contact